gymreklab/chips/README.md

 ### chips learn

 Required parameters:
+* `-p <peaks>`: file containing peaks.
+* `-t <homer|bed>`: Specify the format of the peaks file.
+Options are "bed" or "homer".
+* `-o <outprefix>`: Prefix to name output files.
+Outputs file `<outprefix>.json` with learned model parameters.

+Choose one: you need to specify either parameter -c or parameter -b.
+If both are provided, the BAM file will be used for scoring peaks.
 * `-b <file.bam>`: BAM file containing aligned reads.
 Should be sorted and indexed.
 To accurately estimate PCR duplicate rate, duplicates must be flagged e.g. using Picard.
 Both paired-end or single-end data are supported.
-* `-p <peaks>`: file containing peaks.
-* `-t <homer|bed>`: Specify the format of the peaks file.
-Options are "bed" or "homer".
 * `-c <int>`: The index of the BED or homer peak file column used to score each peak (index starting from 1)
-* `-o <outprefix>`: Prefix to name output files.
-Outputs file `<outprefix>.json` with learned model parameters.

 Optional parameters for BAM parsing:
 * `--paired`: Data is paired